Last Updated on June 27, 2021 by Julia Wilson

 About: Thrombocytopenia is a condition in which a cat has low blood platelets.
 Platelets (thrombocytes) are colourless blood cells that help the blood clot.

-Causes: There are a number of causes of thrombocytopenia which can caused by decreased production of platelets, premature destruction of platelets, sequestration in the spleen and platelets which are used up faster than they can be produced.
+Causes: There are several causes of thrombocytopenia which can be caused by decreased production of platelets, premature destruction of platelets, sequestration in the spleen and platelets which are used up faster than they can be produced.

 Symptoms: Lethargy, blood in the urine and/or stool, red spots in the eyes, gums, and skin and bruising.

-Treatment: Will depend on the underlying cause.
+Treatment: This Will depend on the underlying cause.
 In some cases, there will be no treatment at all; severe cases may require a blood transfusion.

 Medically known as thrombocytopenia, low platelets (PLT) is a decreased number of platelets in the blood.
 Normal platelet levels should be around 200,000 µL (microlitre).